-Housing Properties including land are shown at historic cost net of depreciation and Housing Association (HAG) and other capital grants.
+Housing Properties including land are shown at historic cost net of depreciation and Housing Association Grant (HAG) and other capital grants.
 Land is not depreciated.
 Useful economic lives for identified components are as follows:

-Component Useful Economic Life
+Useful Economic Life

-Land N/A
+N/A

-Structure (including roof) 50 years
+50 years

-External Render 35 years
+35 years

-Central Heating System (excluding boiler) 30 years
+30 years

-Windows 25 years
+25 years

-External Doors 25 years
+25 years

-Bathrooms 20 years
+20 years

-Kitchen 15 years
+15 years

-Boiler, 15 years
+15 years

-Lift 15 years
+15 years

-\Structures of 9 renovated flats pepper potted in West Pilton have a UEL of only 25 years.
+^{}Structures of 5 renovated flats pepper potted in West Pilton have a UEL of only 25 years.